keboola/keboola-as-code/provisioning/apps-proxy/README.md

 - Push to Azure ACR triggers a release pipeline.
 - Links to the AWS and Azure pipelines can be found in the `Service` page, in the internal Confluence.

+## Testing Deployment

+- A tag `apps-proxy-vX.Y.Z-[a-z]+\.[0-9]+` triggers GitHub actions Workflow.
+- The `build-and-push-apps-proxy` step builds the Apps Proxy image and pushes it to a repository in AWS and Azure.
+- Push to Azure ACR triggers a testing pipeline.
+- Links to the AWS and Azure pipelines can be found in the `Service` page, in the internal Confluence.

 ## Local Deployment

 ### Docker